saxxon66/VS-Code-Debugger-MCP-Server-Proxy/README.md

 ```

 **Important:** Make sure the path in the `args` array is the absolute path to the compiled `index.js` file on your system.

+**Note:** The port number (`10101` in the example above) must match the port configured and **Transport Type** is set to `websocket` in the VS Code Debugger MCP Server extension settings.
+Ensure both the proxy and the extension are set to use the same port for successful communication.

 ---